 3. The History

 Mackinac Island’s history is as rich as the biodiversity that surrounds the island, which is to say it’s one of the richest in the country.
-The island boasts a fort, cold-water springs, docks and a marina, lots of Native American and religious history and so much more, plus visiting the island is an exciting way to learn more about the trade routes that developed, architecture, and even fashion in the northwest.
+The island boasts a fort, cold-water springs, docks and a marina, lots of Native American and religious history and so much more, plus visiting the island is an exciting way to learn more about the trade routes that developed, architecture, and even fashion in the North.

 2. The Traditions